 Ask Kim Sartor’s boss, and he’ll tell you she is the “glue” that connects Rayonier to its communities.

-Mike Bell says Kim, Rayonier’s Public Affairs Associate, epitomizes community giving.
+Mike Bell says Kim, Rayonier’s Community Affairs Manager, epitomizes community giving.
 Her words and behaviors each day reflect how much she cares for her colleagues, Rayonier and the communities where we live and work.
 In addition to supporting the Public Affairs department, she manages the Rayonier Community Fund, juggling requests and energizing others to volunteer.

 Mike, who is Rayonier’s Vice President of Public Affairs and Communications, recognized Kim’s can-do attitude when he asked her to join his team.
 Her big heart and innate sense of compassion made her the ideal person for the position.